 Those that have implemented digital systems appear to have problems accessing the technology.
 This hinders their ability to contribute to business strategy.
-Accessing accurate data / information is the biggest challenge for 26% of finance employees, while 19% said it was access to systems, and 18% said manual tasks.
-Not only this, but 27% also believe the data in their FMS isn't completely accurate.
+Accessing accurate data / information is the biggest challenge for 31% of finance employees in the public sector, while 14% said it was access to systems, and 28% said manual tasks.
+Not only this, but 42% also believe the data in their FMS isn't completely accurate.

-of finance professionals said they want to provide a higher quality of data to company leadership to guide business decisions
+of finance professionals in the public sector said they want to provide a higher quality of data to company leadership to guide business decisions